Make a Difference

 • Experience with the calibration and use of safety and exposure monitoring equipment is preferred.

 • Effective, professional oral and written communication skills.

 • Must to be able to pass a fitness for duty assessment and drug screen.

 Parsons is an equal opportunity, drug-free employer committed to diversity in the workplace.
 M/W/D/V.

 Assessment & Restoration

-Founded in 1944, Parsons, an engineering, construction, technical, and management services firm with revenues of $3 billion...
+Founded in 1944, Parsons, an engineering, construction, technical, & management services firm.
+Parsons is a leader in many diversified...